bcotesta/NORCAT-PulledCableGenerator/README.md

 Array of all transform points of the rope

 ### int currentCheckpoint
-Current checkpoint to move towards.
-This will update when the wire reaches the next checkpoint.
+index of urrent checkpoint to move towards.
+This will update when the cable reaches the next checkpoint.

 ### CurvedLine2D curvedLine
 Reference to the CurvedLine2D component.